 Waterfalls and sporadic portions of steep trek highlight the route for Tirthan Valley.
 The transition between Sainj and Parvati from Tirthan Valley is going to be the highlight of the trek.

 5. Chandrakhani Pass Trek

-The trek is very attractive until the landscape changes when you approach the trekking pass.
-Be prepared for a lot of hard work that will take a toll of your body.
+The trek is beautiful until the landscape changes when you approach the trekking pass.
+Be prepared for a lot of hard work that will take a toll on your body.
 First-time trekkers must be cautious about the height and the landscape.
 You will fall in love with this place while trekking in the mountains crossing the forests.

 6. Sara Umga Trek

 Looking to work hard and earn your views?
 Sar Umga is awaiting your arrival, eagerly.
-Taking 8 days, this trek is difficult and will definitely test your grit.
-Layers of clothes, proper trekking shoes and equipment, a guide and sheer determination are what is required for conquering this particular mountain.
+Taking eight days, this trek is difficult and will test your grit.
+Layers of clothes, proper trekking shoes and equipment, a guide, and sheer determination are what is required for conquering this particular mountain.

-The Sara Umga Pass is at a height of 4900 m, is a challenging trek, and meant only for experienced trekkers.
-Though being a tough hike, the views of the central Lahaul and many impressive high-ranged peaks of over 6000+mts of the Chandra Bhaga range makes the effort worthwhile!
+The Sara Umga Pass is at the height of 4900 m, is a challenging trek, and meant only for experienced trekkers.
+Though being a tough hike, the views of the central Lahaul and many impressive high-ranged peaks of over 6000+mts of the Chandra Bhaga range make an effort worthwhile!